-- (3) Noise evaluation test (IFT modules only) - a.
-Connect a noise generator (continuous noise) through an attenuator to TP9 (or printed circuit board (PCB) terminal 5) and COM. - b.
-With the noise generator turned off, but attenuator connected to TP9 and set for at least -10 dB attenuation, measure and
+- 3. Noise evaluation test (IFT modules only) - a.
+Connect a noise generator through an attenuator to TP9 (or printed circuit board (PCB) terminal 5) and COM. - b.
+With the noise generator turned off, but attenuator connected to TP9 and set for at least -10 dB attenuation; measure and record the signal at "AGC IN" with the normal received tone signal (measure in dB). - c.
+Disconnect the incoming signal at the receiver input. - d.
+Increase noise until the level as measured in step b is obtained. - e.
+Leave noise on and reconnect the incoming tone to the receiver. - f.
+"SNR" indicator should light. - g.
+Reduce noise level until the "SNR" indicator just resets.

-- record the signal at "AGC IN" with the normal received tone signal (measure in dB). - c.
-Increase noise until the "SNR" indicator just begins to operate. - d.
+h.
 Disconnect the incoming receiver input and measure the signal at "AGC IN".
-It should be 17 dB (±2 dB) less than the signal measured in step b.
+It should be 20 dB (±2 dB) less than the signal measured in step b.

 VII.
-PPM MODULATOR (MD MODULE)
+PPM Modulator (MD Module)

 A. With no ac input current applied, monitor the "RFO" test jack.
-Adjust P1 on MD module for a frequency of 1700 Hz ±5 Hz.
+Adjust P1 on MD module for a frequency of 1700 Hz ±3 Hz.
 RFO voltages should be a square wave from 0 to +15 Vdc.

 VIII.
-PPM DEMODULATOR [MD AND DTD (WHEN USED) MODULES]
+PPM Demodulator [MD and DTD (when used) Modules]

 - A. Set channel attenuation to nominal signal level. - 1.
-Tone Interface Set received signal level(s) to -15 dBm (138mv). - 2.
-Optical Interface No attenuation or nominal attenuation representing expected loss for user's optical system. - B. Null Adjustment (residual carrier signal removal) - 1.
-With no ac current input applied, monitor "VR1" terminal (MD module) and "VR2" (DTD module when used) with a scope.
-Adjust P4 on MD module and DTD module (when used) for a null.
+Tone Interface Set received signal level to -15 dBm (138 mv). - 2.
+Optical Interface No attenuation or nominal attenuation representing expected loss for users optical system. - B. Null Adjustment (residual carrier signal removal) - With no ac current input applied, monitor "VR1" terminal (MD module) and "VR2" (DTD module when used) with a scope.
+Adjust P4 on MD module or DTD module for a null.
 The waveform should be at zero dc level with minimum separation. - C. Demodulator Gain (MD Module) Channel #1 - 1.
-Set T-SET dial (RELAY module) to 580 and apply single-phase ac current (IB-N) at 5 amperes for 5A CT or 1 ampere for 1A CT. - Use dual trace scope to monitor "VLD", RE-LAY module, and "VR1F", MD module, terminals.
+Set T-SET dial (RELAY module) to 580 and apply single phase ac current (IB-N) at 5 amperes for 5 A CT or 1 ampere for 1 A CT. - 2.
+Use dual trace scope to monitor "VLD" and "VR" terminals on the RELAY module.

-Set the "DM GAIN" pot on the MD module so that waveform on "VR1F" is equal in magnitude to "VLD", as measured with an ac voltmeter.
+Set "DEM GAIN" on the MD module so that waveform on "VR" is equal in magnitude to "VLD".